APPLICATIONS NOW BEING ACCEPTED!

 ARC is currently accepting applications for Livable Centers Initiative (LCI) Studies and Community Choices Implementation Assistance.
 Please see the application documents on the right side panel.
 Please read applications carefully as there have been substantial changes to the format.

 APPLICATION DEADLINE: NOVEMBER 1, 2013 by 5pm

 Please see the application document and appendices for information regarding eligibility.

 The Livable Centers Initiative program is open for funding to government jurisdictions and non-profit organizations in the 18-county Atlanta Metropolitan Planning Organization (MPO) boundaries (PDF) (includes all of 13 counties and portions of five additional counties).
-To be considered for an LCI award, a jurisdiction must maintain Qualified Local Government (QLG) status or show progress toward reinstating QLG status through the Georgia Department of Community Affairs (DCA).
+Community Choices assistance is open to the 10-county Regional Commission area and to LCI communities within the 18-county MPO area (including those in other Regional Commission jurisdictions).
+To be considered for either award, a jurisdiction must maintain Qualified Local Government (QLG) status or show progress toward reinstating QLG status through the Georgia Department of Community Affairs (DCA).

 Further eligibility information pertaining to each program funding category can be found on the specific application document.